Board of Directors

 Dr. Jack Pape

 Dr. Jack Pape served churches as preaching minister and senior minister from 1962 until his retirement.
 He retired from the ministry in 2005 as the senior minister from Eastside Church of Christ in Colorado Springs, Colorado.
 He received his Doctorate of Ministry from Abilene Christian University.
 Dr. Pape has served as Director of School of Preaching in the Mbeya region of Tanzania East Africa and has spent several months volunteering at Neema Village with his wife, Sylvia.
 He has been the keynote speaker at Oklahoma Christian University and guest teacher at Pepperdine University, Oklahoma Christian University and Abilene Christian University.
 Jack goes regularly to Neema Village as a volunteer.

 Sylvia Pape is a retired educator.
 She received her B.S. in Education from Abilene Christian University and has done post graduate work at Stephen F. Austin University, University of Texas at El Paso, Chapman College, Colorado State University and University of the Rockies.
 Sylvia was a school director for 10 years and is listed in Who’s Who in American Colleges and Universities.
 She and her husband, Dr. Jack Pape visit regularly at Neema as volunteers.

 Robert Dale Fortson

 Robert Dale Fortson is the son of Michael and Dorris Fortson and was born in Tanzania.
 He attended Abilene Christian University and graduated from Oklahoma Christian University.
 Robert and his wife Becky were youth ministers for 19 years.
 Robert now owns his own business and visited Tanzania with his parents in 2008.
 He lives in Robinson, Texas with his wife Becky.
-They have three grown children, Hayley (married to Rob Foster), Hunter, and Hope.
+They have three grown children, Hayley (married to Rob Foster), Hunter, and Hope and one grandchild Emory Jo Foster.

 Scott B. Lockett

 Scott B. Lockett graduated from University of Texas @El Paso with a degree in mechanical engineering.
 He worked in the aerospace since 1983 and is now retried.
-He has been on the Board of Directors, of Doulos International (501C3) since 2011.
-Scott and his wife have been to Neema Village a number of times.
+Scotts serves in many volunteer projects both in his church and in mission work but especially in the water well drilling program at Neema Village Scott and his wife have been to Neema Village a number of times.

 Sarah L. Lockett